Amanda-Ruzza/rag-pdf-mongodb-local/README.md

 `./sample_run_chatbot.sh`

+---

 ## Future Improvements

-Implement PDF metadata extraction, and send a JSON file with the 'PDF Name' + 'file size' + 'date processed' into a different MongoDB database within the DB Cluster, and create a container in Streamlit so that the user can visualize a list of previously processed PDFs, for further 'conversation'.

-* Create a 'Web URL Input' functionality, so that the user has the option to either upload a file or add a PDF web url.
+* Create a 'Web URL Input' functionality, so that the user has the option to either upload a file or add a PDF web url
-* Create a 'document uploaded' metadata JSON file that will be sent into a NoSQL database so that there is a record of all the PDFs previously vectorized, so that the user can view a list of these PDFs and ask questions about them.
+* Implement PDF metadata extraction.
+Create a 'document uploaded' metadata JSON file that will be sent into a separate  MongoDB Atlas  database so that there is a record of all the PDFs previously vectorized.
+That way that the user will be able to view a list of these PDFs and ask questions about them
 * Create a drop down box in the UI, so that the user can view these available PDF file names.
-* Cloud Native Deployment on AWS and GCP.
+* Cloud Native Deployment on AWS and GCP